TrellixVulnTeam/swahilipython_SCMU/Doc/library/trace.rst

    functions called during the run.  *countcallers* enables call relationship tracking.  *ignoremods* is a list of modules or packages to ignore.
-   *ignoredirs* is a list of directories whose modules or packages should be ignored.  *infile* is the name of the file from which to read stored count information.  *outfile* is the name of the file in which to write updated count information.  *timing* enables a timestamp relative to when tracing was started to be displayed.
+   *ignoredirs* is a list of directories whose modules or packages should be ignored.  *infile* is the name of the file kutoka which to read stored count information.  *outfile* is the name of the file in which to write updated count information.  *timing* enables a timestamp relative to when tracing was started to be displayed.

     .. method:: run(cmd)

-       Execute the command and gather statistics from the execution with the current tracing parameters.  *cmd* must be a string or code object, suitable for passing into :func:`exec`.
+       Execute the command and gather statistics kutoka the execution with the current tracing parameters.  *cmd* must be a string or code object, suitable for passing into :func:`exec`.

     .. method:: runctx(cmd, globals=None, locals=None)

-       Execute the command and gather statistics from the execution with the current tracing parameters, in the defined global and local environments.
+       Execute the command and gather statistics kutoka the execution with the current tracing parameters, in the defined global and local environments.
 If not defined, *globals* and *locals* default to empty dictionaries.